apify/apify-docs/sources/academy/tutorials/api/run_actor_and_retrieve_data_via_api.md

 Most Actor runs will store their data in the default [dataset](/platform/storage/dataset).
 The Apify API provides **run-sync-get-dataset-items** endpoints for [Actors](/api/v2#/reference/actors/run-actor-synchronously-and-get-dataset-items/run-actor-synchronously-with-input-and-get-dataset-items) and [tasks](/api/v2#/reference/actor-tasks/run-task-synchronously-and-get-dataset-items/run-task-synchronously-and-get-dataset-items-(post)), which allow you to run an Actor and receive the items from the default dataset once the run has finished.

-Here is a simple Node.js example of calling a task via the API and logging the dataset items to the console:
+Here is a Node.js example of calling a task via the API and logging the dataset items to the console:

 ```js
 // Use your favorite HTTP client